 - The CHKS was administered in over 69% of school districts and over 5,200 schools to 1.2 million students.

-- Although most districts administer the CHKS every other year, over one-third of districts administered it each year.
+- Although most districts administer the CHKS every other year, about one-third of districts in the state administered it each year.

 - Over one-fifth (22%) of districts also administered the CHKS School Climate module and 14% included a custom module.
 The great majority (99%) administer it online.

 The staff and student surveys have been widely used in research studies in the United States and internationally.
 The dataset is one of the most analyzed non-federal sources of information about adolescents in the nation because of its large size, content coverage, and psychometric quality.
 The CalSCHLS system is a valuable source of data that has been used to guide the work of educational, prevention, and health projects and programs in school, afterschool, and community settings.